grafana/k6-docs/src/data/markdown/docs/02 javascript api/06 k6-html/50 Selection/Selection-prevUntil-selector-filter.md

 ---
 title: 'Selection.prevUntil([selector], [filter])'
+excerpt: 'Get all preceding siblings of each element up to but not including the element matched by the selector.'
 ---

 Get all preceding siblings of each element up to but not including the element matched by the selector.